Maintaining a Concrete Pool

 Concrete as a material has some features that affect how you care for a concrete pool.
 One feature of concrete is that it is porous.
 This means that it is filled with tiny microscopic pores which can harbor bacteria.
 If the pool and its concrete walls are not cleaned regularly, these bacteria can flourish.
-Too much bacteria can affect the chemical balance and even visual quality of your pool water.
+Too many bacteria can affect the chemical balance and even the visual quality of your pool water.
 The type of covering placed over the concrete can affect how significant of an issue this is.
 For example, a concrete pool that is completely tiled will have much less of an issue with bacteria than a pool that is plastered.

 Another feature of concrete is its reactivity.
 Concrete doesn’t mix well with certain chemicals.
 For instance, if you’re pool is concrete, you can forget about creating a saltwater pool.
 The salt attacks the concrete and weakens it, greatly reducing the lifetime of your pool.
 Even regular pool chemicals, such as chlorine, will eventually eat away at the concrete.
 For this reason, concrete pools eventually need to be resurfaced.

-With concrete pools it is also important to pay attention to the chemical balance in your pool water.
-If the pH is to low, acidic water can corrode and eat away at the concrete.
+With concrete pools, it is also important to pay attention to the chemical balance in your pool water.
+If the pH is too low, acidic water can corrode and eat away at the concrete.
 This creates little pits and rough spots that can harbor bacteria and algae growth.
 Similarly, if the water has too little dissolved calcium, it will leach calcium out of the concrete walls.
 This weakens the walls and has a similar effect to corrosion, roughening the surface of the wall.

 Special Care for Concrete Pools